Heavy-HTTP/web-client-connector/ReadMe.md

 Heavy HTTP Communication Protocol uses multiple requests and responses to handle Heavy Requests.
 If there are customer headers (ex: Authentication/Authorization headers) or cookies attached to the Heavy Request, Web Client Connector makes sure to send those headers and cookies with every request that it makes to the server.
 After the Heavy Request is processed the custom headers will be removed from the context (those will be destroyed with the XMLHTTPRequest).
 Web Client Connector doesn't interfere with the cookie behaviors controlled by the server or the browser.

 ### Game Plan
-The Web HTTP Client currently supports [XMLHTTPRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) path only.
-Extending the capabilities to [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is the next milestone.
+1. The Web HTTP Client currently supports [XMLHTTPRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) path only.
+Extending the capabilities to [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is the next milestone. :heavy_check_mark:
+2. Heavy HTTP is to handle heavy request and responses.
+But can't it be fast too?
+Enhancing the performance with multipart parallel uploads and downloads is the next step.